DipeshDevkota/startup/README.md

 ### Dynamic Route Handling with [id] in Next.js
 - Route parameters (e.g., `id`) are automatically passed as props to `page.tsx` under the `params` object.
 - Access them directly using `{ params: { id: string } }` for dynamic route rendering.

+#Handling the JWT in nextJs#
+In Next.js with NextAuth, JWT management is abstracted away from you.
+NextAuth handles the creation, storage, and expiration of JWT tokens.
+Your role is to configure the callbacks to modify the token’s contents or behavior, such as adding user-specific claims, before the token is issued to the client